-She filed suit claiming that the ObTape caused vaginal erosion and required surgical removal.
-She further claimed that the pore size of the ObTape was insufficient to allow for tissue to become integrated into the device.
-She said the mesh created a propensity for infection and/or abscess, resulting in an unreasonably high rate of infection, abscesses, tissue erosion and mesh extrusion.
+She filed suit, claiming that the ObTape caused vaginal erosion and required surgical removal.
+She further claimed that the pore size of the ObTape was insufficient to allow for the tissue to become integrated into the device.
+She said the mesh created a propensity for infection and/or abscess, resulting in an unreasonably high rate of infection, abscesses, tissue erosion, and mesh extrusion.

 Unfortunately, the jury determined that the Plaintiff did not prove by a preponderance of evidence that Mentor was negligent with respect to the ObTape that was implanted in her.

 Defendant 1, Plaintiff 0.
 It happens.
-Plaintiffs will be back.
-The next Bellwether trial is scheduled to begin on July 8.
+The plaintiffs will be back.
+The next bellwether trial is scheduled to begin on July 8.